Read the spec

 orelse return -1;

-Every local variable and struct field is automatically zeroed at declaration.
-The class of bugs from uninitialized memory is simply gone.
+Every local variable is automatically zeroed at declaration — scalars, pointers, arrays, structs.
+The entire class of bugs from uninitialized reads is simply closed.

 typedef struct {